Percussion In Massage With A Massage Gun | How Percussive Therapy Works

 If you have an injury or medical condition, please seek professional advice before using a massage gun.
 Massage guns are not designed to be used at the site of an injury, and could cause additional damage to the area.
 Do not use them for strains, sprains, or any inflammatory conditions.
 They should also be avoided if you are pregnant.

 Start by using the lowest setting of your percussion massage gun.
-This can help you get a feel for the level of pressure that works for you, without overdoing it from the beginning.
+This can help you get a feel for the pressure that works for you without overdoing it from the beginning.
 Harder and/or longer is not necessarily better.

 Be sensible, and use them on the main muscles you target in a workout.
 That is, they’re not designed to be used on areas of the body such as the face, head, or neck.
-If you are unsure how to safely and effectively use a massage gun, ask a professional such as a chiropractor who uses this modality regularly.
-You’ll get more out of your massage gun if you known exactly how to use it properly.
+If you are unsure how to safely and effectively use a massage gun, ask a professional, such as a chiropractor, who uses this modality regularly.
+You’ll get more out of your massage gun if you know how to use it properly.

 How percussive therapy works - massage therapist using massage gun on the back of patients leg